Civic technology

-Civic technology, or civic tech, is the idea of using technology to enhance the relationship between people and government with software for communications, decision-making, service delivery, and political process.
+Civic technology, or civic tech, is the idea of using technology to enhance the relationship between people and government through software for communication, decision-making, service delivery, and political processes.
 It includes information and communications technology supporting government with software built by community-led teams of volunteers, nonprofits, consultants, and private companies as well as embedded tech teams working within government.

 Definition

-Civic technology refers to the use of technology to enhance the relationship between citizens and their government.
+Civic technology broadly encompasses digital tools and platforms designed to strengthen interaction between citizens and government institutions.
 There are four different types of e-government services, and civic technology falls within the category of government-to-citizen (G2C).
 The other categories include government-to-business (G2B), government-to-government (G2G), and government-to-employees (G2E).
 A 2013 report from the Knight Foundation, an American non-profit, attempts to map different focuses within the civic technology space.
 It broadly categorizes civic technology projects into two categories: open government and community action.